RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Objective	Tactical (short-term):	situational assessment	- situation awareness<br>
 Strategic (long-term):	sensemaking -	understanding<br>
 Scientific (longer-term):	analysis	- prediction<br></i>
-- <i><a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data">Public Research:</a>
-<br>"When researchers make their data public, they increase transparency and trust in their work, they enable others to reproduce and validate their findings, and ultimately, contribute to the pace of scientific discovery by allowing others to reuse and build on top of their data."</i>

 ### <b>Researchers:</b>
 <b>We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work. </b>